ericnoam/MinIOWriter/README.md

 Its intended as a simple PoC to show how using the MinIO Java API we can write 8with the same code) to both MinIO, Google Cloud Storage, AWS S3 and any S3-compatible object storage.

-Although it's written in Scala, the code is simple enough to be easily translatable to Java or Kotlin.
+Although this PoC is written in Scala, the code is simple enough to be easily translatable to Java or Kotlin and Zeppelin/Spark supports Kotlin, Java, Scala, Python and R.

 ## MinIO Docker